thevillagehacker/thevillagehacker.github.io/_posts/2023-03-30-Account_Takeover-via-session-storage.md

 ```

 ## Checkpoint
-- We have valid user email
+- We have a valid user email
-- Details required to maipulate session value
+- Obtained the required details for session value manipulation

-### Extracted new session value
+### Extracted New Session Value

 ```json
 {